PudgyPoppins/caps/README.md

 * 8/22 Changed the forms to be more restrictive for creating new events.
 Started work on an rrule picker.
 I think I'm going to build my own, and I really think I can do it.
 Wrote out a plan of attack.
 * 8/23 Changed a form value in Network.
 Got a bootstrap/jquery date picker in the event_form, which works pretty nicely.
 Spiced up some css.
 * 8/24 Made some spicy checkbox buttons (toggleable, too, wow).
 Got really far in creating the rrule picker on the event form.
 Still have a bit more to go.
+* 10/12 Calendar subscribe and unsubscribe now works entirely (or should work, at least).
+Also did some minor fixing up with calendar properties.

 TODO:
 	* event create view